 Deafness is a partial or complete loss of hearing.
 It may occur at birth or as the result of hearing loss at any stage throughout life.
-People who have been deaf since birth or early childhood are likely to identify as members of a Deaf community and generally use New Zealand Sign Language as their preferred means of communication.

 - Deafness can occur as a result of illness, accident, over-exposure to noise, drugs and medication, trauma, genetics or simply getting older.
 You may be born with deafness or it may occur at any stage of life.